Monetary policy: Money supply targeting

 where π is the inflation rate, μ is the money supply growth rate and g is the real output growth rate.
 This equation suggests that controlling the money supply's growth rate can ultimately lead to price stability in the long run.
 To use this nominal anchor, a central bank would need to set μ equal to a constant and commit to maintaining this target.
 While monetary policy typically focuses on a price signal of one form or another, this approach is focused on monetary quantities.

 However, targeting the money supply growth rate was not a success in practice because the relationship between inflation, economic activity, and measures of money growth turned out to be unstable.
 Consequently, the importance of the money supply as a guide for the conduct of monetary policy has diminished over time, and after the 1980s central banks have shifted away from policies that focus on money supply targeting.
 Today, it is widely considered a weak policy, because it is not stably related to the growth of real output.
-As a result, a higher output growth rate will result in a too low level of inflation.
+As a result, a higher output growth rate will result in a too-low level of inflation.
 A low output growth rate will result in inflation that would be higher than the desired level.

-Later research suggests this apparent instability in money demand relationship may have stemmed from measurement error in traditional simple-sum monetary aggregates, which problematically treat all monetary assets as perfect substitutes.
+Later research suggests this apparent instability in the money demand relationship may have stemmed from measurement error in traditional simple-sum monetary aggregates, which problematically treat all monetary assets as perfect substitutes.
 Divisia monetary aggregates developed by Barnett (1980), which appropriately weight components based on their user costs and liquidity services, demonstrate more stable relationships with economic variables.
 Studies by Belongia (1996) and Hendrickson (2014) show many findings of unstable money demand can be reversed when using Divisia rather than simple-sum measures, suggesting measurement methods rather than fundamental economic relationships may have been the key issue.
-Chen and Valcarcel empirically tested for stable money demand function across subsamples with Divisia monetary aggregates and their associated user costs.
+Chen and Valcarcel empirically tested for a stable money demand function across subsamples with Divisia monetary aggregates and their associated user costs.
 Monetary policy rules targeting properly measured monetary aggregates may better characterize central bank actions, particularly during recessions and zero lower bound periods.

 In 2022, the International Monetary Fund registered that 25 economies, all of them emerging economies, used some monetary aggregate target as their monetary policy framework.